-Looking back at some relatively old styles, laissez-faire leadership: best, servant leadership: best, democratic leadership: best, transformational leadership: best, charismatic leadership: best.
+Looking back at some relatively old styles, laissez-faire leadership is best, servant leadership is best, democratic leadership is best, transformational leadership is best, and charismatic leadership is best.
 This list extends.
-Looking at some of the relatively new terms and styles, which are increasing their popularity.
+Some of the relatively new terms and styles are increasing in popularity.
 Self-disruptive leader: best, transpersonal leader: best, altrocentric leader: best, leadership 4.0: best, agile leader: best, technoversal leader: best.
 For prospective leaders, this list extends much further.

 But one second!
 Imagine prospective leaders searching for a style to adopt and employ.
 Would it be easy?
-This much plethora may be one of the reasons for research indicating there is not enough number of business leaders raising.
-Because which one would prospective leaders choose in so many options?
-Would not it be contradictory to choose from too many since they all are the best?
+This plethora may be one of the reasons for research indicating there are not enough business leaders rising.
+Which one would prospective leaders choose from so many options?
+Would it not be contradictory to choose from too many since they all are the best?
 More importantly, would this choice be a clear path to leadership excellence in an age with these many variables and challenges?

 Adopting a leadership style

 To adopt a particular style, it should be with a determined framework and clear guidance to prospective leaders.
-A style answering to world’s one of actual issues, and a style giving simple solutions to complex problems.
-Except for this, any of them would go in the long list of leadership styles.
-These styles typically spin in the circle of leader-follower interactions, or how a leader can better motivate for more growth and profit.
-Perhaps, these factors most mattered a hundred, fifty, or even twenty years ago, yet the reality and priority of the world have changed.
+A style is answering the world’s issues and giving simple solutions to complex problems.
+Except for this, none of them would go in the long list of leadership styles.
+These styles typically spin in the circle of leader-follower interactions or how a leader can better motivate for more growth and profit.
+Perhaps these factors mattered most a hundred, fifty, or even twenty years ago, yet the reality and priority of the world have changed.

-Leaders need to think of further issues such as resource scarcity, social responsibility.
-They also need to consider ethics since there is a debate that digital work style inflicts work overload on employees.
-And above all, they must seriously be aware of climate change and inspire their followers to act to rectify it.
-Unless a specific leadership offers unique elements to solving such a requisite aspect of the world’s real problems ordered above, a prospective leader should benefit from focusing on behaviours and skills rather than obsessing about styles.
+Leaders must consider further issues, such as resource scarcity and social responsibility.
+They also need to consider ethics since there is a debate about whether the digital work style inflicts work overload on employees.
+Above all, they must seriously be aware of climate change and inspire their followers to act to rectify it.
+Unless a specific leadership style offers unique elements to solving such a requisite aspect of the world’s real problems ordered above, a prospective leader should benefit from focusing on behaviours and skills rather than obsessing about styles.

-If there is no such specific element in the core of leadership, taking a leader ahead of profit-making or leader-follower interaction of businesses.
-Then, this leader will circle in conventional business concerns, which skills and behaviours will be enough to answer these concerns.
-Especially when we consider each distinctive style has its own distinguishing characteristics, it looks more rational to adopt a skillset and behaviours in demand rather than a leadership style.
-In a word, leadership must offer vital aspects all along with well-defined qualities, for a prospective leader must pick it in tens of different leadership styles.
+If there is no such element in the core of leadership, taking a leader ahead of profit-making or leader-follower interaction of businesses.
+Then, this leader will circle on conventional business concerns, which skills and behaviours will be enough to answer these concerns.
+Especially when we consider each distinctive style’s distinguishing characteristics, it looks more rational to adopt a skillset and behaviours in demand rather than a leadership style.
+In other words, leadership must offer vital aspects and well-defined qualities, and a prospective leader must pick tens of different leadership styles.

 APARTS Versus VUCA

-Again, unless the essence of a particular leadership is vital for businesses with all livings, environment, and society together, gaining skills and behaviours seems more practical.
+Again, gaining skills and behaviours seems more practical unless the essence of a particular leadership is vital for businesses with all living, environment, and society together.

 So, what are these behaviours?

-APARTS Behaviors, Agility, Problem-Solving Efficiency, Adaptation, Respect, Tech-Savviness, Seeking-Different Perspectives are the findings of recent research answering this question.
-These are the behaviours and skills that will take the leader ahead in the competition.
-Coming to VUCA, many of the leadership readers might have lately seen this overused acronym.
+Recent research answering this question found that APARTS Behaviors, Agility, Problem-Solving Efficiency, Adaptation, Respect, Tech-Savvyness, and seeking Different Perspectives are the findings of these behaviours and skills.
+These behaviours and skills will take the leader ahead in the competition.
+Coming to VUCA, many leadership readers might have recently seen this overused acronym.
 The good news is that VUCA or a VUCA world’s explanation will not be here.
-But how to solve and overcome VUCA and many more issues like it may sound more appealing.
+However, solving and overcoming VUCA and many more issues may sound more appealing.

 APARTS Versus VUCA